AlternativeFFFF/Alt-F4/submissions/belt-computer-part-1/belt_computer_part_1.md

 | 1    | 0    | 0     | 1      | 0       |
 | 1    | 1    | 0     | 1      | 1       |

 It is a known fact that by chaining these logic gates in specific ways (and sometimes looping some wires), it is possible to construct a [Turing machine](https://en.wikipedia.org/wiki/Turing_machine).
 All three of the basic gate types can be created entirely with belts and splitters.
-I don't want to make people scroll over tons of images for an hour, so I only show the default all-inputs-zero state for most circuits.
 Here a link to a [blueprint book](https://media.alt-f4.blog/ALTF4/23/belt-computer-blueprint-book.txt) with everything from this article, for anyone who would like to experiment with the circuits themselves.
 I will refer to different items as "item type 1/2/3/...", for convenience and generality, and priority/non-priority inputs and outputs as "primary/secondary", mostly just for convenience.
 I will also be using different colours in the images, to differentiate between item types.

 ### The basic gates

 The AND and OR gates are as simple as a single splitter with a set priority:

-{% include image.html src='https://media.alt-f4.blog/ALTF4/23/and_and_or.jpg' alt='A single splitter acting both as an AND and an OR gate' caption='The primary output acts as an OR gate, whilst the secondary output acts as an AND gate.' %}
+{% include video.html mp4='https://media.alt-f4.blog/ALTF4/23/and_and_or.mp4' alt='A single splitter acting both as an AND and an OR gate' caption='The primary output acts as an OR gate, whilst the secondary output acts as an AND gate.' width='960px' %}

 The NOT gate is a bit trickier to make, but it can be done by using more than one item type and some clever filtering and prioritizing:

-{% include image.html src='https://media.alt-f4.blog/ALTF4/23/very_useful_circuit.jpg' alt='A combined NOT gate, and signal duplicator' %}
+{% include video.html mp4='https://media.alt-f4.blog/ALTF4/23/very_useful_circuit.mp4' alt='A combined NOT gate, and signal duplicator' width='960px' %}

 Whilst *input A* is 0, the first splitter is only receiving one input, and so item type 2 is going onto the primary output, meaning only the *NOT A output* is 1.
 When input A is on, the first splitter is now getting 2 inputs; item type 1 is going into the primary input, therefore it gets put on the primary output, replacing item type 2 which is now coming out of the secondary output.
 The secondary output is effectively a copy of A, but with a different item type.